wuhanstudio/adversarial-camera/detection/README.md

-# Step1: Generating the perturbation
+# Step 1: Generating the perturbation

 We first need to generate an image-agnostic Universal Adversarial Perturbation (UAP).